 Best restaurants in Cancun

 If you are looking for the top restaurants in Cancun there is no better place to search than Tripadvisor.
-There are over 828 restaurants to choose from with prices to suit all budgets.
+There are over 828 restaurants with prices to suit all budgets.
 Click our link below to find out more.

 We stayed at the Nizuc Resort & Spa in the Zona Hotelera area of Cancun.
-If you want an unforgettable dining experience in a ‘zen’ location you are spoilt for choice with 6 international world-class restaurants to choose from.
+If you want an unforgettable dining experience in a ‘zen’ location, you are spoilt for choice with six international world-class restaurants to choose from.
 Luxury accommodation awaits you with a capital L. You will not want to leave ever!

 Best restaurants in the Riviera Maya

 Typical Mexican Food can be found throughout the many resorts of the Riviera Maya.
-Tripadvisor has a list of the best resorts in the Riviera Maya with the latest special deals and restaurants in the Riviera Maya available with hundreds of reviews for you to make an informed choice.
+Tripadvisor has a list of the best resorts in the Riviera Maya with the latest special deals and hundreds of reviews for you to make an informed choice.

 Best Restaurants in Playa del Carmen

-Although Playa del Carmen has a lot of inclusive resorts available we would recommend trying a few of the many restaurants available in and around Playa del Carmen.
+Although Playa del Carmen has a lot of inclusive resorts available, we recommend trying a few of the many restaurants in and around Playa del Carmen.

-A few years ago we had a memorable meal at the Alux Restaurant which is situated in an underground cave just outside Playa del Carmen.
-After dinner, we would recommend taking a walk around the cave, there is even an underground waterfall.
+A few years ago, we had a memorable meal at the Alux Restaurant in an underground cave outside Playa del Carmen.
+After dinner, we recommend walking around the cave; there is even an underground waterfall.

 Location: Av.
 Juárez Mza.
 217 Lote.
 2 Col. Ejidal entre diagonal 65 y 70, Playa del Carmen, México